1 Crown Office Row > London, England > Set Profile

 Chambers is a well established set in Brighton and is an annex of 1 Crown Office Row in the Temple, which has maintained strong Sussex connections for over 50 years.
 It is recognised as a leading set status for its family, civil and criminal work as well as for their charitable initiatives and events.
 Members practise from centrally located modern premises only a few minutes walk away from the Brighton District Registry and county and magistrates courts.

-The set: Chambers is by far the largest set based in Brighton.
-For some time, it is the only regional set to have won preferred set status with Brighton and Hove City Council for its family, civil and criminal work.
+The set: For some time, 1COR are the only regional set to have won preferred set status with Brighton and Hove City Council for its family, civil and criminal work.

 The set has grown quickly in recent years, to its current strength of 49 members based in Brighton.
 Its turnover has grown significantly in recent years, reflecting the dynamism of the local legal scene and chambers success in capturing an increasing share of the work available.
 It now services clients along a wide stretch of the South coast, from Portsmouth to Hastings, and clients in Hampshire, Surrey and Kent, in addition to Sussex.